29 Places to Find Free Stock Footage for Your Videos

 SplitShire is the brainchild of web designer Daniel Nanescu, who wanted to share his collection of free stock photos and videos with the world.
 The only restrictions on what you can do with the content: you may not resell it, upload it to other stock websites, or create anything offensive with it.

-As the name implies, this site provides free motion backgrounds.
+As the name implies, Motion Backgrounds website provides free motion backgrounds.
 You can use them for whatever you want – there are no restrictions.
 You’re also not obligated to credit the site.

 Clipstill is a collection of amazing free cinemagraphs.
 If you are not sure what a cinemagraph is, it’s an animated image where only part of the picture is moving.